 No effective treatment exists for Creutzfeldt-Jakob disease or any of its variants.
 A number of drugs have been tested — including steroids, antibiotics and antiviral agents — and have not shown benefits.
 For that reason, doctors focus on alleviating pain and other symptoms and on making people with these diseases as comfortable as possible.

-There is no known way to prevent sporadic CJD from developing.
+There is no known way to prevent sporadic CJD.
 If you have a family history of neurological disease, you may benefit from talking with a genetics counselor, who can help you sort through the risks associated with your particular situation.

 Preventing iatrogenic CJD